cppntn/kubernetes/README.md

 This just deploys a pod, but later we'll see how to make this accessible from the outside world.

 You can create pods using YAML based configuration file.
-Kubeernetes uses YAML files as inputs for the creation of objects such as pods, replicas, deployments, services, etc...
+Kubernetes uses YAML files as inputs for the creation of objects such as pods, replicas, deployments, services, etc...
 Similar structure with 4 top-level fields:

 -- `pod-definition.yml`